-Drinking too little fluid can lead to increased concentrations of body waste products in your urine.
+Drinking too little fluid can lead to increased amounts of body waste products in your urine.
 Highly concentrated urine is dark yellow and has a strong smell.
 It can irritate your bladder, increasing the urge and frequency with which you need to go.

-You might not even have to eliminate your favorite foods entirely.
+You might not have to eliminate your favorite foods entirely.
 Simply cutting down on the amount might help, too.

 Bladder training, or retraining, involves adjusting your habits.
 You go to the toilet on a set schedule — even if you have no urge to urinate — gradually increasing the time between urination.
 This allows your bladder to fill more fully and gives you more control over the urge to urinate.

 A bladder-training program usually follows these basic steps:

 - Identify your pattern.
 For a few days, keep a diary in which you note every time you urinate.
 Your doctor can use this diary to help you establish a schedule for your bladder training.

 - Extend your urination intervals.
 Using your bladder diary, pinpoint the amount of time from one urination to the next.
 Then extend that by 15 minutes.
 So, if your usual interval is one hour, you work to extend that to an hour and 15 minutes.

 - Stick to your schedule.
 Once you've established a schedule, do your best to stick to it.
 Start by urinating immediately after you wake up in the morning.
 Thereafter, if an urge arises, but it's not time for you to go, try as hard as you can to wait it out.
 If you feel you're going to have an accident, go to the toilet but then return to your schedule.

 - Practice relaxing.
 If you feel a sudden need to urinate before your scheduled time, try to stand still or sit down.
 Then take deep breaths, while contracting your pelvic muscles and imagining the urge going away.
 Once you feel relaxed, slowly make your way to the bathroom if you still need to.
 With time, this practice can help reduce feelings of urgency.